gmanchon/kampai/README.md

 - have features for the 80% of the time spent by the data scientist on data preparation

+- decorelate templates from project (use separate repos)

 # install

 ``` bash